stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/27_bresenham-guide-2x.png "The effective line being tested")

-As before, we multiply the values by 2 when comparing:
+As before, we multiply the values by 2 when comparing them:

 ![](/images/2020-07-28-bresenhams-line-algorithm/28_bresenham-guide-2x.png "Avoiding floating point values when comparing ε to the midpoint")

-The value of ε is greater than the threshold so the final pixel to fill is (3, 2) rather than (3, 1):
+The value of ε is greater than the threshold so the final pixel to be filled is (3, 2) rather than (3, 1):

 ![](/images/2020-07-28-bresenhams-line-algorithm/29_bresenham-guide-2x.png "The final rasterisation result")